mike632t/x11-calc/README.md

 ### Debugging

-You  can  start the simulation in trace mode using '-t', or in single  step mode using '-s', and set a breakpoint using '&#8209;b <octal address>'.
+You  can  start the simulation in trace mode using '-t', or in single  step mode using '-s', and set a breakpoint using '&#8209;b &lt;octal address&gt;'.

 'Ctrl-T'  also toggles trace mode when running, 'Ctrl-S' executes the  next instruction, 'Ctrl-Q' resumes execution, and 'Ctrl-R' displays the contents